Anthony-jcb/Anthony-jcb/README.md

 - 👋 Hi, I’m @Anthony-jcb
-- 👀 I’m interested in learning how to work in web and software development, to learn well, to teach well.
+- 👀 I’m interested in to learn javascript and web development.
-- 🌱 I’m currently learning web development, my favorite lenguajes are CSS, JavaScript, Python.
+- 🌱 I’m currently learning web development, my favorite lenguaje is javascript.
-- 💞️ I’m not looking to colaborate.
 - 📫 How to reach me.
 Gmail:thonyjbc@gmail.com

 <!---